-Certificate holder's authentication and encryption certificate: A certificate used for electronic personal identification and data encryption.
-The certificate holder uses the private authentication and encryption key for electronic identification and decryption of encrypted data or messages.
+Certificate holder's authenticationcertificate: A certificate used for electronic personal identification and data encryption.
+The certificate holder uses the private authentication key for electronic identification and decryption of encrypted data or messages.
 The use of the key requires a basic PIN code (PIN 1).